MusemB/credit-card-fraud-detection-simulator/readme.md

 ## Classifier
 <p> xgboost was used to create the fraud detection classifier.
-The reason
+This is because it is fairly simple to implement,
-for this is that it is fairly simple to implement, while providing lower variance (therefore being more accurate) compared to other classifier models like logistic regression or random forest. <p>
+while providing lower variance (therefore being more accurate) compared to other classifier models like logistic regression or random forest. <p>